doherty100/azuresandbox/README.md

     * *High availability*: The current design uses a single VM for AD DS which is counter to best practices as described in [Deploy AD DS in an Azure virtual network](https://docs.microsoft.com/en-us/azure/architecture/reference-architectures/identity/adds-extend-domain) which recommends a pair of VMs in an Availability Set.
     * *Data integrity*: The current design hosts the AD DS domain forest data on the OS Drive which is counter to  best practices as described in [Deploy AD DS in an Azure virtual network](https://docs.microsoft.com/en-us/azure/architecture/reference-architectures/identity/adds-extend-domain) which recommends hosting them on a separate data drive with different cache settings.
 * Storage
-  * *Azure Files*: See issue [#12447](https://github.com/hashicorp/terraform-provider-azurerm/issues/12447) which causes Terraform plan, apply and destroy operations to fail after private endpoints are used with Azure Files.
+  * *Azure Files*: See issue [#12447](https://github.com/hashicorp/terraform-provider-azurerm/issues/12447) which can cause Terraform plan, apply and destroy operations to fail after private endpoints are used with Azure Files.
+  * *Azure Storage*: For simplicity, this quick start uses the [Authorize with Shared Key](https://docs.microsoft.com/en-us/rest/api/storageservices/authorize-with-shared-key) approach for [Authorizing access to data in Azure Storage](https://docs.microsoft.com/en-us/azure/storage/common/authorize-data-access?toc=/azure/storage/blobs/toc.json).
+For production environments, consider using [shared access signatures](https://docs.microsoft.com/en-us/azure/storage/common/storage-sas-overview?toc=/azure/storage/blobs/toc.json) instead.
 * Networking
   * *azurerm_subnet.vnet_shared_01_subnets["snet-adds-01"]*: This subnet is protected by an NSG as per best practices described in described in [Deploy AD DS in an Azure virtual network](https://docs.microsoft.com/en-us/azure/architecture/reference-architectures/identity/adds-extend-domain), however the network security rules permit ingress and egress from the Virtual Network on all ports to allow for flexibility in the quick starts.
 Production implementations of this subnet should follow the guidance in [How to configure a firewall for Active Directory domains and trusts](https://docs.microsoft.com/en-us/troubleshoot/windows-server/identity/config-firewall-for-ad-domains-and-trusts).